A. J. Johnson (linebacker): Suspension

 On November 18, 2014, Johnson was suspended from the University of Tennessee after he was accused of rape.
 Two days prior, Johnson threw a party at his apartment.
 A woman, who was visiting out of state, stated she had previously had two sexual encounters with Johnson.
 She alleged that she was shocked when Johnson immediately began having sex with her after entering his bedroom.
-She then alleges that Johnson's fellow teammate Michael Williams joined and began raping her alongside Johnson.
+She then alleges that Johnson's teammate Michael Williams joined and began raping her alongside Johnson.
 On February 12, 2015, Johnson and Williams were both officially indicted on two counts of aggravated rape by a grand jury.

 On July 27, 2018, Johnson and Williams were acquitted of all charges.

 Professional career

 Pre-draft

 Johnson initially received an invitation to attend the 2015 NFL Scouting Combine.
 On February 13, 2015, it was reported that the NFL had officially rescinded Johnson's invitation to the NFL Combine after he was indicted on two counts of aggravated rape the day prior.
-Johnson was projected to be a third or fourth round pick by the majority of NFL draft experts before he was accused of rape.
+Johnson was projected to be a third or fourth-round pick by the majority of NFL draft experts before he was accused of rape.